io-fault/python/time/documentation/usage.rst

 that a "year" in rhythm is actually twelve gregorian months, which means *years are a subjective unit of time*.
-For *metric* measures--Python timedeltas analog--this poses a problem in that years should not be used to represent the span when working with :py:class:`rhythm.lib.Measure`.
+For *metric* measures--Python timedeltas analog--this poses a problem in that years should not be used to represent the span when working with :py:class:`.rhythm.lib.Measure`.

-In order to compensate, the :py:class:`rhythm.lib.Month` class provides a means to express such subjective time spans.
+In order to compensate, the :py:class:`.rhythm.lib.Month` class provides a means to express such subjective time spans.

 Math in :py:mod:`datetime` Terms